bandang0/hangman/README.md

 ### Scores file

-v1.0 of `hangman` is a CLI program.
+`hangman` is a CLI program.
 It takes no arguments and interaction with the user serves as a guide through the game.

 `hangman` registers the scores and names of the players who have already played in a file named `scores`.
 In order to have access to these scores, the file must be in the directory where you're playing, or else a brand new file will be created with scores back to zero (not touching all the other `scores` files elsewhere on the system, of course).